What Is a Mortgage Contingency? How It Works Explained

 How Mortgage Contingency Works

-Buyers find a home and write a contract for the purchase of the property with the help of a buyer’s agent or real estate attorney.
-Many include in their offer a mortgage contingency, which has a deadline.
+Buyers find a home and make an offer and the seller’s real estate agent or attorney draws up a contract for the purchase of the property.
+Many buyers include in their offer a mortgage contingency, which has a deadline.
 If the sellers agree to this contingency (and other conditions of the offer), they sign the contract.
 The mortgage contingency becomes legally binding at this point.

 Next, buyers complete a full application with the lender of their choice.
 The lender will review the buyer’s finances in-depth, and mortgage underwriting will make a final decision on whether or not to approve the loan.